 I am excited to be a part of this incredible team #365give!
 My passion for teaching and learning started 32 years ago when I started teaching at the elementary level.
 I have always believed that teaching the hearts and minds of children is paramount if we want our children to feel happy, valued, and empowered.
 As a Principal in elementary schools for over 10 years, I see children thrive when they give, and those smiles keep me going.
 I get so much energy from working with children!
 I love to run, I love to cook, and I love to practice daily giving!

 Tammy was born and raised on the North Shore and has always believed in supporting the community.
 She spent years in non-profit work advocating for girls and women in sport and physical activity and then moved on to fundraising for Big Sisters.
-She currently works from home raising her 3 children and running their family foundation that focuses on helping children and families in BC.
+She currently works from home as a freelance writer while raising her kids.
 Always passionate about children and youth and giving back to the community, Tammy found a perfect fit with 365give.
 “I love being part of a global movement that is creating a society where people feel good about themselves through giving back.
 365give has the potential to change the world and create the future we all want to see.”

 Lorna is an audit partner with KPMG in their downtown Vancouver office.
 Since coming to Canada from Scotland, 20 years ago, Lorna has been passionate about being involved in her community and helping others.
 Lorna is a former Big Sister and joined the Board of Big Sisters in 2016 as she is a strong supporter of their mentoring objectives.
 Lorna lives in West Vancouver and has two daughters in elementary school, who she is raising to believe in the power of giving.
 Giving is good for the heart.